MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/bcdedit--set.md

 ## Processor Settings

 **groupsize** *maxsize*
 Sets the maximum number of logical processors in a single processor group, where *maxsize* is any power of 2 between 1 and 64 inclusive.
+Must be an integer of power of 2.
 By default, processor groups have a maximum size of 64 logical processors.
 You can use this boot configuration setting to override the size and makeup of a computer's processor groups for testing purposes.
 [Processor groups](/windows/win32/procthread/processor-groups) provide support for computers with greater than 64 logical processors.
 This boot option is available on 64-bit versions of Windows 7 and Windows Server 2008 R2 and later versions.
 This boot option has no effect on the 32-bit versions of Windows 7.

 Use the **groupsize** option if you want to force multiple groups and the computer has 64 or fewer active logical processors.
 For more information about using this option, see [Boot Parameters to Test Drivers for Multiple Processor Group Support](./boot-parameters-to-test-drivers-for-multiple-processor-group-support.md).